ethereum/EIPs/EIPS/eip-draft_request_id.md

 requested block headers were found.
 The number of headers that can be requested in a single message may be subject to implementation-defined limits.

-Let's consider a client making many simultanous requests for `GetBlockHeaders` to one of its peers.
+Let's consider a client making many simultaneous requests for `GetBlockHeaders` to one of its peers.
 By nature it can not be guaranteed that the expected responses arrive in the same order as they were sent.
 For the client to associate the incoming responses to the correct requests it has to loop through all pending requests trying to match it with the incoming response based on its contents.

-This can be particular tricky for responses that are ambigious such as empty responses.
+This can be particular tricky for responses that are ambiguous such as empty responses.

 This EIP proposes to change the `GetBlockHeaders` and the `BlockHeaders` command to include a `request_id` as shown below.